logos-maker/ikiGUI/README.md

 10 x coordinate where to paint it, the next 10 is the y coordinate.

-Then finally to display everything you have drawn to the window including your tile map, you do this by writing...
+Then finally to display this tilemap and everything else in your plug that you have drawn to the window.
+You do this by writing...
 ```
 ikigui_update_window(&mywin);
 ```
-## about the drawing modes of ikigui_draw()
+## About the drawing modes of ikigui_draw()
-It har 3 different drawing modes 0,1 and 2...
+It has 3 different drawing modes 0,1 and 2...
 ```
 1. uses ikigui_blit_part() // Blits a part of an image, with alpha channel over the destination graphic
 2. uses ikigui_blit_part_filled() // Blits a part of an image, with a background color so the destination graphic gets overwritten.